Our action on the climate and nature emergency

 Thousands of new trees are being planted on land we manage or maintain.
 For example, public open spaces, highway verges and green areas within residential developments, bringing benefits directly where people live.

-Increasing tree canopy cover is a large part of our Climate and Nature Emergency Action Plan.
+Increasing tree canopy cover is an important part of our Climate and Nature Emergency Action Plan.

 Find out more about our tree planting programme.